flsing/machine-learning/README.md

 Implement the backpropagation algorithm for neural networks and apply it to the task of hand-written digit recognition.
 Implement  the cost function and gradient for the neural network with regularization.
 Implement the sigmoid gradient function.
 Randomize the initialization.
 Implement the backpropagation algorithm to learn the parameters for the neural network and regularization to the gradient.

 ### Assignment 5 - Regularized Linear Regression and Bias vs Variance
 Implement regularized linear regression and use it to study models with different bias-variance properties.
 Implement regularized linear regression to predict the amount of water flowing out of a dam using the change of water level in a reservoir.
+Implement polynomial regression to find a better fit to the data.
+Implement code to generate the learning curves that will be useful in debugging learning algorithms.
+Implement an automated method to select the lambda parameter (regularization) and use a cross validation to determine how good each lamda value is.

 ### Assignment 6 - Support Vector Machines (SVM)